nasserdr/python_common_tools/0x10-python-network_1/README.md

-#holbertonschool-python
+# 0x10-python -network_1
 **Author: Hassan Nasser**

 **Description:**
-This folder contains the code for all the python chapters
+This is the readme of my first git repository 0x10-python -network_1